 In the late 1630s, Europe was on the brink of a major conflict, largely driven by religious tensions between Catholic and Protestant states within the Holy Roman Empire (HRE) and Central Europe.
 Religious oppression was common, with few states tolerating minorities, leading to devastating consequences for social cohesion and conformity.
-The Habsburgs, preoccupied with maintaining influence in the Balkans against Eastern Rome, managing the Empire in Germany, and dealing with the Muslim state in Southern Italy, had little patience for what they viewed as the "Protestant nuisance".
+The Falkenburgs, preoccupied with maintaining influence in the Balkans against Eastern Rome, managing the Empire in Germany, and dealing with the Muslim state in Southern Italy, had little patience for what they viewed as the "Protestant nuisance".

 The conflict formally began on February 10th, 1641, in Luben, when imperial forces were sent into the city to enforce tax collection.
 This action escalated into a riot and then an open revolt by the Protestant Silesians.
 Determined to resist religious oppression, Silesia sought assistance from the Protestant states of the empire.

 However, the tide turned when the Orthodox empires intervened.
-Russia and Eastern Rome, both having scores to settle with the Swedish-Poles and Habsburgs respectively, viewed the conflict as an opportunity.
+Russia and Eastern Rome, both having scores to settle with the Swedish-Poles and Falkenburgs respectively, viewed the conflict as an opportunity.
 In February 1648, Russia and Eastern Rome launched invasions of Sweden-Poland and Bohemia, catching the Anti-Brandenburg alliance completely off guard.
 The Russians quickly occupied the Swedish-Polish hinterlands, while the Eastern Romans engaged in brutal battles across the Bohemian plains.

 By August 1651, all parties agreed that the war had moved beyond their initial objectives, and continuing the conflict would only cause more death and destruction.
 The ensuing peace treaty, stipulated at The Hague, largely restored the status quo but included guarantees for religious freedoms and the curtailment of religious oppression within the HRE.